andrewfhou/mweepigeon-landing/_posts/2025-06-30-EOE-lore-notes.md

 > Syr Vondam's condition seems to have worsened.
 He calls himself "anstruth," rambling about a death that was stolen from him.
 There's only one thing that will satiate him.
 Capturing Alpharael

+[episode 8](<https://bsky.app/profile/magic.wizards.com/post/3lsyi42g3pi2s>), likely narrated by Syr Vondam

+> Solar knights.
+Down there.
+That cursed artifact lessens everything it touches.
+It seeks to lessen the Sum, to bring the Monoist goals ever closer to completion.
+Charge nuncio emitters, recall our knights.
+Then do it.
+Initiate Protocol Seven.

 ### Notes

 Most of these are just a bit of extra fluff, a teaser to the plot of the episode, but some are fairly significant.
 Episode 1's clip is most notable, as it reveals that as Sami and Tan approached Sigma's Reach, they were told that there was a mining colony and people there.
 However, in Episode 1's story, by the time the two are descending into atmosphere they already believe the colony to be unpopulated